A CHECKLIST OF BLOGGING TOPICS FOR BEGINNERS ENABLED ME TO START MY BLOG

 By chance, I found Blogging Wizard’s, The Blogger’s Guide to Preventing Information Overload by Christine C. Renee.

-This post guided me to create a plan of blogging tips for beginners.
+This post guided me to create a plan of blogging topics for beginners.

 So I designed a simple checklist of all the blogging topics I needed to study to start my blog.